muhammadli3d/replace-footage-ae-javascript/README.md

-This repository for compilation of after effects scripts that I have been used.
+This repository is the compilation of after effects scripts (javascripts) that I have been used.